 - Creating technical solutions (e.g. libraries or backend services) that are easy to use and that are robust.

 I also have a PhD in philosophy.
 For my thesis I did research on formal logic, which has some connections to programming language theory and database theory.

 I have been passionate about computers and programming since I was a teenager.
 In high school I even graduated with a specialisation in computer studies.
 I ended up studying philosophy in university, however, and even went on to do a PhD in philosophy.
 As a graduate student I did research on logic and proof systems, a topic that is at an intersection of philosophy and computer science.

 When I finished my PhD I decided not to pursue a career in academia.
 Instead I first attended Hacker School to prepare myself for a career switch.
 Following Hacker School I traveled in South East Asia as I taught myself iOS programming.
 Hype Alarm is one iPhone app that I created in that period.
-Following my travels I accepted jobs in Saigon (RingMD) and Singapore (MyDoc, Grab) as an iOS developer.
+Following my travels I accepted jobs in Saigon (RingMD) and Singapore (MyDoc, Grab, Standard Chartered).

-I am most comfortable with the languages Objective-C, Swift, and Clojure.
-I'm also learning Haskell.
+I consider myself a generalist programmer and I am most comfortable with the languages Swift, Objective-C, Haskell, Idris, and Clojure.

 I have previously lived in Brussels (10 years), Amsterdam (5 months), Beijing (7 months), New York (3 months), and Saigon (8 months).
 I’ve been living in Singapore since January 2015.

 In January 2014 I graduated from a PhD program in philosophy.
 For my PhD thesis I developed tableau-based proof systems for dynamic modal logics.
 The Clojure implementation of my theorem prover for public announcement logic is available here.